 6. Be committed to your relationship

 Commitment is what will make your marriage work.
 Show your partner that you are loyal and committed to the relationship.
 Even look for signs to know whether your partner is loyal to you or not.
 This is essential because marriage is a big decision and you do not want to regret it later.
-After engagement, before marriage you should make up your mind to remain committed with all your heart and soul.
+After the engagement, before marriage, you should make up your mind to remain committed with all your heart and soul.

 7. Get to know their family members

 You are not only going to be living with your fiancé but also their family.
 So, you need to know a lot more about them so that after marriage you can easily gel with them and live comfortably around them.
 Try to know what type of bond or relationship he/she has with his/her family members so that it becomes easier for you to win their hearts after getting engaged.

 8. You can even use this time to discuss family planning

 It is obvious that you cannot know what your future holds after marriage, but then you can make efforts to know what your would-be spouse is thinking in terms of family planning.
 Share your thoughts as well regarding the plan of having children so that both of you are on the same page and can avoid conflict later on.